 Segmentations of many kinds of data can be done using Seg3D.
-With this program, domains can be identified and assigned values from images, such as various tissue-types from an MRI scan.
-Seg3D will read many formats of slice data, such as a DICOM file and other formats generated by imaging scanners.
-After segmenting each of the tissue-types, Seg3D can then export the segmentation in nrrd format, which is used by BioMesh3D.
-A brief demonstration of how to use Seg3D is included in the tooth example (Chapter 6).
-See the Seg3D documentation for a more extensive explanation of it's tools and capabilities.
+With this program domains can be identified and assigned values from images, such as various tissue types from an MRI scan.
+Seg3D will read many formats of slice data such as a DICOM file and other formats generated by imaging scanners.
+After segmenting each of the tissue types, Seg3D can then export the segmentation in nrrd format, which is used by BioMesh3D.
+A brief demonstration of how to use Seg3D is included in the tooth example (Chapter ??), but for a more extensive explanation of the tools and capabilities of Seg3D, please see the Seg3D documentation.